 In today’s educational landscape, digital transformation is taking center stage—with schools turning to AI and cloud-based tools to prepare for the future.
 The great news is that a unified solution like Microsoft 365 Education can help schools around the world with security, productivity, and collaboration in the age of AI.

 Over the last few years, schools underwent tremendous change by adopting hybrid learning and new tech tools for teaching, learning, and working.
 However, schools face increasing challenges with outdated software and ever-increasing cyberattacks that threaten the security of sensitive and important data, targeting student personal information, login credentials, school operational data, and more.
-It’s a daunting security landscape as the education sector regularly makes up over 80% of the reported malware encounters in any 30-day period.
+It’s a daunting security landscape as the education sector is the third-most attacked industry and second-most targeted by nation-state threat actors.

 Let’s take a deep dive into some of the real-life challenges that primary and secondary education institutions have faced and learn how they solved them.